svenvc/KPAX/README.md

 ## A Common Lisp Application Framework

 `KPAX` is a Common Lisp Web Application Framework.
-Altough KPAX is quite mature and has been in production use for years, the documentation is currently not good enough to support use by the general public.
+Although KPAX is quite mature and has been in production use for years, the documentation is currently not good enough to support use by the general public.

 ### Contents